cornerstonejs/dicomParser/README.md

 * Add example that allows you to compare two sop instances against each other
 * Figure out how to not have a global dicomParser object when used with an AMD loader
 * See what needs to be done to support different character sets (assumes ASCII currently)
+* Support for parsing from streams on Node.js and Meteor
+* NPM Package

 Contributors
 ============================================